Trigonometric functions: Power series expansion

 one has the following series expansions:

 Continued fraction expansion

-The following expansions are valid in the whole complex plane:
+The following continued fractions are valid in the whole complex plane:

 The last one was used in the historically first proof that π is irrational.

+There is a rapidly convergent continued fraction for $\tan(x)$:

+Let $x=1$ then the following continued fraction representation gives (asymptotically) 12.68 new correct decimal places per cycle:

 Partial fraction expansion

 There is a series representation as partial fraction expansion where just translated reciprocal functions are summed up, such that the poles of the cotangent function and the reciprocal functions match:

 This identity can be proved with the Herglotz trick.